Skip to content

 Once your settings classes are defined, you can explore and document them with envarna's CLI.

-To list all known settings:
+List all known settings:

 bash